-We have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Dayton Metro Library (the Library), as of and for the year ended December 31, 2009, which collectively comprise the Library's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Dayton Metro Library (the Library), as of and for the year ended December 31, 2010, which collectively comprise the Library's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of management.
 Our responsibility is to express opinions on these financial statements based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to reasonably assure whether the financial statements are free of material misstatement.
 An audit includes examining on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe our audit provides a reasonable basis for our opinions.

-As discussed in Note 2, the accompanying financial statements and notes follow the cash basis of accounting.
-This is a comprehensive basis of accounting other than generally accepted accounting principles.
+As discussed in Note 2, the accompanying financial statements and notes follow the cash accounting basis.
+This is a comprehensive accounting basis other than accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective cash basis financial position of the governmental activities, each major fund and the aggregate remaining fund information of Dayton Metro Library, as of December 31, 2009, and the respective changes in cash basis financial position and the respective budgetary comparisons for the General Fund for the year then ended in conformity with the accounting basis Note 2 describes.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective cash basis financial position of the governmental activities, each major fund and the aggregate remaining fund information of Dayton Metro Library, as of December 31, 2010, and the respective changes in cash basis financial position and the respective budgetary comparisons for the General Fund for the year then ended in conformity with the accounting basis Note 2 describes.

-In accordance with Government Auditing Standards, we have also issued our report dated May 25, 2010, on our consideration of the Library's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-That report describes the scope of our testing of internal control over financial reporting and compliance and the results of that testing, not to provide an opinion on the internal control over financial reporting on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated May 31, 2011, on our consideration of the Library's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, not to provide an opinion on the internal control over financial reporting on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.